RavenBennett/messaging-prototype/README.md

 ```

-Copy the .env.example file to .env:
+Copy the .env.example file to .env
+and update any variables:
 ```
 cp .env.example .env
 php artisan key:generate